Free personalized radio that

 In 1956, Lloyd left Memphis and enrolled at the University of Southern California to study classical music, ultimately earning his master's degree in music.
 During this time, he performed around Los Angeles with a veritable who's who of avant-garde jazz including, among others, saxophonist Ornette Coleman, saxophonist Eric Dolphy, and vibraphonist Bobby Hutcherson.
 Also during this time, Lloyd became a working member of Gerald Wilson's big band.
 In 1960, Lloyd joined drummer Chico Hamilton's ensemble as musical director; replacing Dolphy, who had left to play with bassist Charles Mingus.
 During his time with Hamilton, Lloyd was responsible for writing and arranging much of the music in the band and recorded several albums with Hamilton, including 1962's Transfusion, 1963's A Different Kind of Journey, 1963's A Man from Two Worlds, and 1963's Passin' Through.

 By the mid-'60s, Lloyd had developed into a highly adept writer/arranger as well as a virtuoso improviser, and regular sojourns to New York City brought him into contact with such luminaries as saxophonist John Coltrane, trumpeter Miles Davis, saxophonist Coleman Hawkins, Mingus, and saxophonist Cannonball Adderley, whose group he joined in 1964.
 Also during this time, Lloyd began recording as a leader and released several albums, including 1965's Discovery!
-The Charles Lloyd Quartet and 1965's Of Course, of Course.
-Lloyd continued recording as a leader after he left Adderley in 1965 and formed his own quartet featuring future Miles Davis alum pianist Keith Jarrett, drummer Jack DeJohnette, and bassist Cecil McBee.
+The Charles Lloyd Quartet and 1965's Of Course, Of Course.
+Lloyd continued recording as a leader after he left Adderley in 1965 and formed his own quartet, which featured future Miles Davis alum pianist Keith Jarrett, drummer Jack DeJohnette, and bassist Cecil McBee.
 An extremely creative, intuitive, and adventurous ensemble, Lloyd's quartet released several exceptional albums during this time, including 1966's Dream Weaver, the 1966 live album Charles Lloyd in Europe, and 1966's Love-In.

-However, this ensemble's appearance at the Monterey Pop Festival in 1966 and the subsequent album Forest Flower: Charles Lloyd at Monterey are what truly caught the public's attention.
+However, this ensemble's appearance at the Monterey Pop Festival in 1966, and the subsequent album Forest Flower: Charles Lloyd at Monterey, are what truly caught the public's attention.
 An expansive, sophisticated, and genre-bending performance, Forest Flower found Lloyd and his group in peak creative form mixing his long burgeoning interest in Eastern music with modal and avant-garde jazz.
 The performance was a highlight at the festival and the album was one of the first jazz recordings to sell a million copies, gain heavy radio play, and garner a wide crossover audience during a time when rock was quickly superseding jazz in the popular mind set.

-The success at Monterey buoyed Lloyd's career and he spent much of the late '60s sharing billing at such famed rock venues as San Francisco’s Fillmore Auditorium alongside artists including guitarist Jimi Hendrix, Cream, and the Grateful Dead.
+The success at Monterey buoyed Lloyd's career, and he spent much of the late '60s sharing billing at such famed rock venues as San Francisco’s Fillmore Auditorium alongside artists like guitarist Jimi Hendrix, Cream, and the Grateful Dead.
 Such was Lloyd's popularity that in 1967 he was voted Jazz Artist of the Year by Down Beat and toured Europe, even playing in the U.S.S.R. during a time when the government was discouraging jazz performances.
-Lloyd's genre-bending jazz dovetailed perfectly with the free-thinking experimentation of the late '60s, and although his music was based in acoustic jazz, many artists took notice and went the extra step toward electrifying jazz, most notably including Miles Davis, whose 1969 classic B**ches Brew drew upon many of the same rock and world music influences that Lloyd had experimented with.
+Lloyd's genre-bending jazz dovetailed perfectly with the free-thinking experimentation of the late '60s, and although his music was based in acoustic jazz, many artists took notice and went the extra step toward electrifying jazz, most notably Miles Davis, whose 1969 classic B**ches Brew drew upon many of the same rock and world music influences that Lloyd had experimented with.

 In the early '70s, with his career at its peak, Lloyd withdrew from the public eye and moved to Big Sur to focus on his interest in transcendental meditation and embark on what he has described as an inner journey.
-Lloyd remained out of music until 1981 when he met the talented 18-year-old French pianist Michel Petrucciani.
-Inspired by Petrucciani's immense skill, Lloyd toured with the young pianist throughout the early '80s and released several albums, including the live album Montreux (1982) and 1983's A Night in Copenhagen.
+He remained out of sight until 1981, when he met the talented 18-year-old French pianist Michel Petrucciani.
+Inspired by Petrucciani's immense skill, Lloyd toured with the young pianist throughout the early '80s and released several albums, including the live Montreux (1982) and 1983's A Night in Copenhagen.
 In the late '80s, Lloyd formed a quartet with Swedish pianist Bobo Stenson and released several albums on ECM, including 1989's Fish Out of Water, 1991's Notes from Big Sur, and 1996's Canto.

 His association with ECM continued throughout the next decade, a time of renewed public interest in Lloyd, and he built a steady body of work for the label, including 1999's Voice in the Night with guitarist John Abercrombie, 2000's The Water Is Wide with pianist Brad Mehldau, 2001's Hyperion with Higgins, and 2004's Which Way Is East.
 In 2006, Lloyd released the live album Sangam, featuring Indian tabla master Zakir Hussain.
 Two years later he returned with another live album, Rabo de Nube, this time with pianist Jason Moran.
 In 2010, Lloyd released Mirror, his 13th album for ECM, once again featuring Moran along with bassist Reuben Rogers and drummer Eric Harland.
 The live album Athens Concert, featuring vocalist Maria Farantouri, followed in 2011.
 Lloyd continued touring for most of 2012.
 His next studio effort was a duet offering with pianist Jason Moran entitled Hagar's Song, which was issued in February of 2013.
 The same year, the saxophonist was commissioned to write and perform a work for Poland's Jazztopad Festival in Wrocław.
-The festival also screened Arrows Into Infinity, documentary look at Lloyd's life and career.
-It was directed by his life partner, manager, and co-producer Dorothy Darr and Jeffery Morse.
+The festival also screened Arrows Into Infinity, a documentary that looked at Lloyd's life and career.
+It was directed by Jeffrey Morse and his life partner, manager, and co-producer Dorothy Darr.
 The film made the festival and theater circuit before being released on disc by ECM in 2014.